 Considering that ‘item does not fit’ is the top reason for product returns, it’s no wonder that customers have found a way around the issue.

-It’s extremely common for fashion shoppers to buy the same item in multiple sizes to see which fits the best.
-It’s then a simple case of sending the others back.
+It’s extremely common for fashion shoppers to buy the same item in multiple sizes to see which fits best.
+Then, it’s a simple case of sending the others back.

 On the one hand, the retailer often guarantees at least one sale from this process.
-But, on the other, they lose at least one sale they thought they’d landed.
+But on the other hand, they lose at least one sale they thought they’d landed.

 Reasons out of your control (well, almost)